Table of Contents

-In order to keep your attention and focus solely on the interviewer, conduct the interview at a quiet place to prevent noise or disruptions.
+In order to keep your attention and focus solely on the interviewer, conduct the interview in a quiet place to prevent noise or disruptions.
 This will help you concentrate better and achieve the maximum results possible.

 c) Keep a warm but professional tone

-To capture your interviewer’s attention, Interact with them in a firm tone and remember that it’s important to build rapport in the process.
+To capture your interviewer’s attention, Interact with them in a firm tone, and remember that it’s important to build rapport in the process.
 Listen carefully, avoid interrupting the interviewer, and be polite.
 Show genuine interest in the role by asking questions.
 This provides an impression that you are eager to learn more and you put a lot of thought into considering the position.